MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ### On Teams desktop

-- Yxou can add mixed-reality annotations to Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users' shared space.
+- You can add mixed-reality annotations to Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users' shared space.

 ## Other capabilities